n1ck3/sonar/README.md

 * Lazy starting of the server if not running when wanting to use it with the client.
 * Ability to list and queue playlists (and further down the road creating and deleting playlists as well as adding songs to and remove songs from playlists).
 * Implementing Subsonic Jukebox (ability to play music on the subsonic server rather than the client -- play the music on the good speakers at home).
+* Limiting song cache size in mb (server will automatically remove songs that were touched the longest time ago when the limit is reached).

 ## Long term roadmap
 * Fixing py-sonic for python3 and pull requesting it to crustymonkey.